-Teaching Double Consonants “ll”
+Teaching Double Consonants “ll” – A Plus Teacher Club

 Phonics, Spelling, & Grammar Resources

 Teaching spelling and phonics presents its fair share of challenges, especially when tackling the rules surrounding double consonants “ll.”
 However, mastering this particular rule is essential for students’ spelling prowess to flourish.
-In this quick guide, we’ll navigate the intricacies of the double “ll” consonant rule, offering illuminating examples and addressing any stumbling blocks students might face.
+In this quick guide, we’ll navigate the intricacies of the double consonant ending rule, offering illuminating examples and addressing any stumbling blocks students might face.
 Plus, you’ll discover an array of lively and interactive resources designed to assist your learners with conquering the double consonant “ll” words with ease!
 There are also some handy hints and info for Teaching Double Consonants.

 The Double “ll” Consonant Rule FLOSS Rule

-The spelling rules for using double “l” are as follows:
+TThe spelling rules for using double “l” are as follows:

 - After a Short Vowel Sound: